 Hong Kong authorities seize biggest rhino horn haul in five years worth US$2.1m

-HONG KONG: Hong Kong authorities said on Saturday (Apr 6) they seized 82.5kg of rhino horn and cut pieces worth HKUS$16.5 million (US$2.10 million), the biggest haul in five years, as the Chinese controlled territory tries to tackle growing trafficking in endangered species.
+HONG KONG: Hong Kong authorities said on Saturday (Apr 6) they seized 82.5kg of rhino horn and cut pieces worth HK$16.5 million (US$2.1 million), the biggest haul in five years, as the Chinese controlled territory tries to tackle growing trafficking in endangered species.

 The move comes after seizures by Hong Kong earlier this year of 40kg of rhino horns, 8.3 tonnes of pangolin scales and more than 1,000 ivory tusks.